 Each vault became one product card with its type and configuration built in

 The vault naming took more work.
 The old cards had no language to distinguish between them beyond asset names.
 We needed a way to communicate what you're actually taking on, at a glance.
-We landed on Single Asset Vault and Multiple Asset Vault, not because the names are elegant, but because they say the thing that matters.
+WWe landed on Single Asset Vault and Multi-Asset Vault because the distinction communicates the primary thing users need to understand: not yield differences, but differences in risk architecture and exposure.
 In DeFi, exposure is the real differentiator.
 Everyone has APY.
 Not everyone makes risk this legible.

 We also added Explore, a discovery page that didn't exist before.
 The old app put you straight into a list with no way to find what's relevant.